HarshaLK04/Aws_interview/manager_round.md

 DevOps relies on virtualization for rapid workload provisioning and allocating compute resources to new VMs to support the next rollout, so it is useful to have in-depth knowledge around popular hypervisors.
 This should ideally include backup, migration and lifecycle management tactics to protect, optimize and eventually recover computing resources.
 Some environments may emphasize microservices software development tailored for virtual containers.
 Operations expertise must include extensive knowledge of systems management tools like Microsoft System Center, Puppet, Nagios and Chef.
 DevOps jobs with an emphasis on operations require detailed problem-solving, troubleshooting and analytical skills.

-20. What DevOp tools have you worked with?
+20.` What DevOp tools have you worked with?`
 Tips to answer: Software configuration management and build/release (version control) tools, including Apache Subversion, Mercurial, Fossil and others, help document change requests.
 Developers can more easily follow the company’s best practices and policies while software changes.
 Continuous integration (CI) tools such as Rational Build Forge, Jenkins and Semaphore merge all developer copies of the working code into a central version.
 These tools are important for larger groups where teams of developers work on the same codebase simultaneously.
 QA experts use code analyzers to test software for bugs, security and performance.
 If you’ve used HP’s Fortify Static Code Analyzer, talk about how it identified security vulnerabilities in coding languages.
 Also speak about tools like GrammaTech’s CodeSonar that you used to identify memory leaks, buffer underruns and other defects for C/C++ and Java code.
 It is essential that you have adequate command of the principal languages like Ruby, C#, .NET, Perl, Python, Java, PHP, Windows PowerShell, and are comfortable with the associated OS environments Windows, Linux and Unix.

-27. What was your greatest achievement on a recent project?
-Tips to answer: Make sure you demonstrate your perfect understanding of both development and operations.
+27. `What was your greatest achievement on a recent project?` Tips to answer: Make sure you demonstrate your perfect understanding of both development and operations.
 Do not let your answer lean towards one particular skillset ignoring the other.
 Even if you have worked in an environment wherein you had to work more with one skillset, assure the intervewer that you are agile according to the needs of your organization.

 28. What problems did you face and how did you solve them in a way that met the team’s goals?